 Instructions

 - Cook your two cups of rice.
-In a large bowl, add 1 tablespoon sesame oil and ½ teaspoon salt to cooked rice.
-Combine.
-In a medium size bowl, combine tuna, soy sauce and mayonnaise.
+Add those 2 cups into a large bowl.
+Add 1 tbsp sesame oil and 1/2 tsp salt to cooked rice.
+Combine with a rice paddle if one is available.
+In another bowl, combine tuna, soy sauce and mayonnaise.

 - Place a piece of plastic wrap over a small bowl and fill with rice.
 Remove plastic from bowl and twist into a ball.
-Next, you'll want to flatten the rice ball a bit.
-Add about a tbsp's worth of filling to the center of the flattened rice ball.
-Gather all edges of the plastic wrap together and twist and form into a ball again.
+Next, you'll want to flatten the rice ball on a flat surface.
+Add about a tablespoon of filling to the center of the flattened rice ball.
+Gather all edges of the plastic wrap together and twist to form into a ball again.
 Repeat this process four more times.
 Optional: roll rice balls in dish filled with black sesame seeds.